SNAP Review – Filler: Bite-Size Baking

 I love eating baked goods, but my daughter loves making them.
 In Filler, you play as a pastry chef, reporting to work at the bakery.
 Use your supplies to fill recipes; may the best baker win!

-Listen to our thoughts on Filler in 5 minutes, or read on below.
+Listen to my thoughts on Filler in 5 minutes, or read on below.

 How to Play